 Positions open, 2016:

-1. Recruiting a Ph.
-D. student to join the lab in spring 2015.
+1. We have positions open for Ph.
+D. students.
 Please contact Joe Zaia (jzaia at bu.edu) if you are interested in doing a rotation.

 2. Recruiting a post-doctoral associate to work on (1) integrated omics from tissue slides and (2) mass spectrometry of glycosaminoglycans.
 Candidates with a recent Ph.D. in analytical chemistry, biochemistry or a related field should send a resume to Joe Zaia (jzaia at bu.edu).